 Maine Long Term Care Insurance Partnership policies cost about the same as other LTC insurance policies.
 But at some ages, there is mandatory inflation protection.
 This feature of Maine Long Term Care Insurance Partnership policies can limit your options when selecting policy benefits.
 So consumers should compare Maine LTC Partnership policies with non-Partnership policies.
 To best understand the differences, we recommend working with an agent who specializes in long term care insurance.

 Maine Long Term Care Partnership Reciprocity

-Let’s consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Maine.
+Consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Maine.
 Reciprocity means they will not lose the special asset protection when they move to Maine.
 The State of Maine would also recognize accumulated asset protection for Medicaid (MaineCare) qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.

-How Much Does Long Term Care Insurance Cost?
+How Much Does LTC Insurance Cost in Maine?